malakhv/LogCat/README.md

 LogCat.init(APP_TAG, BuildConfig.DEBUG);
 ```

+### Threads
+You could use `LogCat` class for printing information about active threads.
+This information printed as usual app log, and you could specify `tag` and `priority`.

 ### StackTrace
 You could use `LogCat` class for printing a stack trace.
 The stack trace information printed as usual app log, and you could specify `tag` and `priority`.